PoonamDahiya1606/CucumberSeleniumTest/README.md

 * Use `mvn test` to run features.

 ## Application Under Test
-Testing Web Application - "ebay.com.au"
+Testing Web Application - `ebay.com.au`
 * Scenario - Single Item Purchase using Credit Card as a Guest User.

-## Test Design Approach
+## Test Approach
+By Performing website testing, we ensures that the web application is functioning properly and can be accepted by real-ime users.
+UI design and Functionality are the captains of website testing.
+Hence, as part of this work, I am just covering the functional aspect of the application.
+We can further extend this framework to cover the visual testing of the web application.

+## Framework Design
 * Used Page Object Model (Page factory).
 Benefits of using it:

 1. Code reusability – We can achieve code reusability by writing the code once and use it in different tests.